AhmedZaki918/Urstore/README.md

 - MVI, I choose mvi for better sperations of concern. each layer can handle it's purpose efficiency. model is data layer which contains business logic, view is ui layer and it's responsability for render ui only and the last is intent. intent which means user action on the screen.
 -
 #### Libraries:
-- Constraint Layout: Flexible and responsive UI design system for complex layouts.
+- Constraint Layout: flexible and responsive UI design system for complex layouts.
-- Hilt:              Dependency injection library for simpler and scalable code management.
+- Hilt:              dependency injection library for simpler and scalable code management.
-- DataStore:         Modern data storage solution for handling key-value data efficiently.
+- DataStore:         modern data storage solution for handling key-value data efficiently.
-- Retrofit:          Type-safe HTTP client for seamless API communication.
+- Retrofit:          type-safe HTTP client for seamless API communication.
-- Coil:              Lightweight image loading library optimized for Android.
+- Coil:              lightweight image loading library optimized for Android.
-- Paging 3:          Efficient pagination library for loading large datasets smoothly.
+- Paging 3:          efficient pagination library for loading large datasets smoothly.

 ## Setup